MarianoArg/rockstar/README.md

 ## Running the project

-After cloning the repo, install the dependencies
+After cloning the repo, run

+### `yarn install`
+Install the dependencies for running the project, you can also use npm with
 ```
-yarn install
-or
 npm install
 ```